sombriks/rosetta-beer-store/beer-store-client-qt/README.md

 [The Qt framework and Qt Creator](https://www.qt.io/download).
 The open source edition is good enough

-Make sure that you have a few native tools properly installed.
+Make sure that you have a few native tools (make,g++,clang and so on) properly installed.

 For fedora do: